IRobotizeInternet/Meet-me-In-the-Middle/README.md

 # AdvancedPOM
+Here we put together some guidelines on how to use page object model for large scale complex projects.
-Modifying page object model methodology to achieve better maintenance and easy scalability for large scale applications.
+We have modified page object model methodology to achieve better maintenance and easy scalability for large scale applications.

+Below are the following set of guidelines:

 Following will be addressed in this page:
 •	Provide better interface to interact with the page DOM objects.